juju/docs/src/en/developer-debug-dhx.md

 ## Overview

 The machines created by Juju are completely standard, based on the Ubuntu Cloud Image.
-While this consistency is great for running charms, when developing and debugging those charms, most developers would prefer to be able to tweak things such as their editor configuration, bash configuration or install additional editors or debugging libraries.
+While this consistency is great for running charms and while developing and debugging those charms, many developers prefer to tweak things such as their editor or bash configurations, or install additional tools and debugging libraries.
 Doing this each time on a new machine spun up by Juju is repetitive and tedious.

-DHX allows allows you to define setup and customizations that will be automatically run the first time you start a debug session on a new machine.
-Additionally, it has options for assisting with debugging, such as automatically pulling down changes made to the remote charm during debugging, or restarting the failed hook and automatically dropping you into a debug session for that hook.
+DHX allows you to customize the environment and tools available when you start a debug session on a new machine.
+Additionally, it has options to aid debugging, such as automatically syncing changes made to the charm on a remote machine or restarting the failed hook and automatically dropping you into a debug session for that hook.

 Here is an overview of the features: